Nathanh3r/NathansLab06-Caches/REPORT.md

 We then varied cache size and associativity.
 We only used the LRU replacement policy for the main tests we ran.

-#Steps
+##Procedure

-We first built the executables using CMake and we then ran valgrind lackey to gather the memeory traces.
+We first built the executables using CMake and we then ran valgrind lackey to gather the memory traces.
 After this we then used the filter given with 'awk' into these:

 -LI = full caches